Skip over navigation

 Prevention of seasickness

 Hours before casting off you could well use an over-the-counter antihistamine such as meclizine or dimenhydrinate and you should - before and during the voyage - avoid spicy or rich foods, alcohol and apples.
 For longer trips, a prescription medication called Transderm-Scopolamine patch can be worn behind the ear for up to three days at a time.
 Side-effects of these medications usually consist of sedation and dry mouth.
-Interestingly enough : Recent studies have shown that ginger root may be as effective as the other drug treatments but is associated with fewer side effects.
+Interestingly enough : Recent studies have shown that ginger root may be useful onboard and is associated with fewer side effects.
+Yet, only as an anti-emetic and not as a treatment for underlaying motion sickness.

 If, despite all these precautions, you still notice the early symptoms with one of you crew, act immediately and :